ekudmada/Reforger-Shop-System/README.md

 Finally you can specify a list of categories for the shop.
 These are configs with a list of prefabs that are within each category, a few default ones have been provided for reference.

 ### ADM_PhysicalShopComponent
-The setup of a physical shop is identical to a normal shop.
-Adding multiple merchandise is unnecessary and only the first item in the merchandise array will be used for the physical shop.
-Categories are also unused on this component.
+The setup of a physical shop is similar to a normal shop.
+You can define the merchandise to be sold by setting the class on the "Physical Merchandise" field, and then selecting the merchandise type.
+See above for options.
+If the physical merchandise field is set then the config is ignored.
+A respawn time can be set, it is measured in seconds.
+If set to -1 then no respawn will occur and only one item can be purchased from the shop.

 ## Support
 Reach out on the Arma Discord server under the thread on the #enf_showcases channel.